 Let's try one of these activites now:

 Activity: Positive memory

-Now it's time to watch a short video.
+Now, watch a short (fun) video.

-Do you remember the words you memorized?
+Can you remember the words you memorized?